Your Horoscope This Week: January 18 To 24

 Sagittarius Sun & Rising:

-Sag, are you ready to secure the bag in a way that actually feels sustainable and self- respecting?
-This week’s Capricorn New Moon on January 18th lights up your money, values, and self-worth sector, calling for a reset around how you earn, spend, and recognize your own value.
+Sag, are you ready to secure the bag in a way that actually feels sustainable and self-respecting?
+This week’s Capricorn New Moon on January 19th lights up your money, values, and self-worth sector, calling for a reset around how you earn, spend, and recognise your own value.
 Because this New Moon lands at the very end of Capricorn Season, it is giving “no more excuses” energy around finances and stability.

 The moon’s trine to Uranus in Taurus shakes up your work and routine sector, suggesting that changes to how you structure your days could directly impact your income or confidence.
 Neptune’s supportive influence from your home and emotional foundations sector adds intuition and emotional clarity, reminding you that true security starts from within.
 This is a powerful moment to set intentions around financial independence, healthier money habits, and valuing yourself without needing external validation.